Agoric/documentation/main/zoe/guide/README.md

    I send you that invitation to participate in this contract instance.
 4. You inspect the invitation and verify it was created by the `atomicSwap` contract code.
-5. You use your invitation to make your offer (offering five wool for three bricks) with Zoe, making a matching offer.
+5. You use your invitation to make your matching offer with Zoe (5 wool for 3 bricks).
 You get your own seat to with which to access your payout and offer results.
 6. The contract confirms that our offers match, and reallocates our bricks and wool and exits our offers.
 That will resolve our respective payout